 3. Decide whether you’ll add a pet fee.

-Adding a pet fee is a great way to cover any extra expenses, repairs, or cleaning fees associated with your non-human guests.
+Adding a pet fee to vacation rental fees is a great way to cover any extra expenses, repairs, or cleaning fees associated with your non-human guests.
 Many rental property owners charge between $10 and $25 per night, or they may choose to charge a flat rate of around $75 to $100 for the entire stay.
 Most people who want to travel with their pets expect to pay extra to do so, and because of this, pet fees don’t often deter potential guests.
-Learn more about setting the ideal rate for your vacation rental property here.

 4. Write out your pet policies.